How to Grow and Care for Dypsis lutescens (Areca Palm) Indoors

 Light Requirements

-Areca Palm grows best in bright, indirect light away from hot direct sunlight to prevent the leaves from developing a yellowish color.
+Areca Palm grows best in bright indirect light (dappled light).
+Keep it away from direct sunlight to prevent the leaves from developing a yellowish color.

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth.